The pros and cons of arguing with your other half when the kids are in the room.

-Not All Fighting Is Equal – Constructive and Destructive Marital Conflict
+Constructive And Destructive Marital Conflict

-Researchers at the University of California analysed 47 previously done studies that linked children’s behaviour in adulthood to their toxic family environment in their formative years.
-They found that those who grew up in homes of high level of verbal aggression not only had to deal with emotional problems like anxiety and depression, but also had a lower immune system, sleep disturbances, substance dependency, issues with intimacy and struggled with loneliness.
+Home is a child’s safe haven of love and peace, but when parents blow-up in front of their kids, it can damage their safety net.
+Researchers at the University of California analysed 47 previous studies that linked children’s behaviour in adulthood to their toxic family environment during the formative years.
+They found that those who grew up in homes of high level of verbal aggression not only had to deal with emotional problems like anxiety and depression but also had a lower immune system, sleep disturbances, substance dependency, issues with intimacy and struggled with loneliness.

 Tips For Resolving Conflicts Amicably

-Don’t cross the line to get into nasty, abusive territory.
+Don’t cross the line to get into nasty, abusive territory

-Argue but don’t try to control the situation.
-Wear your listening hat and bin the “I’m right, you’re wrong mentality”.
+Argue but don’t try to control the situation – wear your listening hat and bin the “I’m right, you’re wrong mentality”